hrishibawane/Smart_IMDB/README.md

 # Smart_IMDB
-A Smart Movie recommendation and sharing webapp
+### A Smart Movie recommendation and sharing webapp using tmdb API